Find Trade Skills Schools

 Skills Needed to be a Customer Service Representative

-Below is a list of the skills most Customer Service Representatives say are important on the job.
+These are the skills Customer Service Representatives say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.